-Kelly Barnard, service manager at Derwent Cottage in Scarborough, supports one autistic person with extremely complex needs.
+Kelly Barnard, service manager at one of our services in Scarborough, supports one autistic person with extremely complex needs.
 After implementing some of our new autism-specific procedures, she is already seeing an improvement in their quality of life.

-After conducting an autism-specific environmental assessment, Kelly adapted the lounge area and Paula now independently chooses to spend time in the room.
+After conducting an autism-specific environmental assessment, Kelly adapted the lounge area and Penny* now independently chooses to spend time in the room.

-As Paula communicates mainly through objects of reference, Kelly’s team is also starting to use her favourite objects as prompts to encourage her to try new activities and environments and reduce any anxiety.
+As Penny* communicates mainly through objects of reference, Kelly’s team is also starting to use her favourite objects as prompts to encourage her to try new activities and environments and reduce any anxiety.

-Kelly said: “I have reassessed Paula using the tools and have thought of so many new methods of communication we can use to enhance and enable her control over her own life, understanding, activities and daily routine.
+“I have reassessed Penny* using the tools and have thought of so many new methods of communication we can use to enhance and enable her control over her own life, understanding, activities and daily routine.

 *Some information has been changed for confidentiality purposes.